What are the Types of Truss Structures (Truss Bridges)?

 As they are similar in structure to Pratt trusses, their uses are generally the same.
 To maximize the efficiency of the truss, the truss can be loaded at the joints of the bottom chord.
 Roof trusses can be loaded with a ceiling load for example.

 Another thing to note is that, depending on the geometry and loading, Pratt trusses can have more unloaded members than Howe trusses.

 The Fink truss in its most basic form has web members that follow a V-pattern which can be repeated several times.
 As the top chords are sloping downward from the center, the V pattern becomes noticeably smaller.
 As Fink trusses rely more on diagonal members, they can be very efficient at transmitting loads to the support.

 Derivatives of the Fink truss include the Double Fink and the Fan truss types.
 Double Fink trusses are essentially Fink trusses that repeat the pattern twice on either side.
-If the most basic Fink truss can be characterized by a double-V, then a double fink would look like a double-W. Fan trusses are essentially Fink trusses that have its web members ‘fan out’ from the joints at the bottom, usually the addition of vertical members.
+If the most basic Fink truss can be characterized by a double-V, then a double fink would look like a double-W. Fan trusses are essentially Fink trusses that have their web members ‘fan out’ from the joints at the bottom, usually with the addition of vertical members.

 A Fink (top), a Double fink (middle), and a Fan Truss (bottom)